 smart home control through natural conceptual representations (e.g. “light bulb” turns the light on or off) on both healthy and disabled subjects.
 The videos are coming soon.

-Related publications of project 3: a paper about the feasibility of BCI control in a realistic smart home environment is accepted to Frontiers in Human Neuroscience.
+Related publications of project 3: a paper about the feasibility of BCI control in a realistic smart home environment at Frontiers in Human Neuroscience.

 Project 4.
 Conceptual Priming for Brain Computer Interfaces.

 In project 4, we leverage the natural semantics of Conceptual Imagery in order to propose a BCI that control a video game but where the training phase is also integrated in the game.
 We first propose and explicit interaction, where the instructions for training are conveyed within the game environment.
 Then, we propose a completely seamless training phase that is fully integrated into the game narrative by using semantic priming, a technique of psychological conditioning.